 Polyarticular juvenile idiopathic arthritis (pJIA)

-RoActemra in combination with MTX is indicated for the treatment of pJIA (rheumatoid factor positive or negative and extended oligoarthritis) in patients 12 years of age and older, who have responded inadequately to previous therapy with MTX (see Section 4.2).
+RoActemra in combination with MTX is indicated for the treatment of pJIA (rheumatoid factor positive or negative and extended oligoarthritis) in patients 12 years of age and older, who have responded inadequately to previous therapy with MTX.

 RoActemra can be given as monotherapy in case of intolerance to MTX or where continued treatment with MTX is inappropriate.